fototo/jfisher-usgs.github.com/_posts/2012-06-04-grid2polygons.md

 Postscript files created with spatial polygons are reduced in size and result in a much "cleaner" version of your image.
 Disadvantages of the conversion include long computational times and irreversible leveling, partitioning the range of *z* values.

-A general explanation of the algorithm provided [here](http://stackoverflow.com/questions/643995/algorithm-to-merge-adjacent-rectangles-into-polygon});
+A general explanation of the algorithm is provided [here](http://stackoverflow.com/questions/643995/algorithm-to-merge-adjacent-rectangles-into-polygon});
 inspiration provided
 [here](http://menugget.blogspot.com/2012/04/create-polygons-from-matrix.html).